 Who are lifetime mortgages for?

-If you take out a lifetime mortgage, you’ll probably be able to choose whether you want a large lump sum upfront or a smaller advance with the option of taking out smaller ‘top up’ loans later.
+You’ll probably be able to choose whether you want a large lump sum upfront or a smaller advance with the option of taking out smaller ‘top up’ loans later.

 What are the pros and cons of lifetime mortgages?

-How can I compare lifetime mortgage deals?
+Compare lifetime mortgage deals?

 If you are interested in any form of equity release, it’s a good idea to speak to a specialist advisor.

 An Independent Financial Advisor (IFA) who specialises in planning for retirement should be able to help you choose the right lifetime mortgage for you.
-The government-backed Money Advice Service website offers help with finding an IFA to suit your specific needs.